thruthesky/flutterflow_libraries/docs/index.md

 Your app will likely read more documents, such as:

+- Sending push notifications.
+For instance, there are 1,000 user in a grou chat.
+And a user many have more than one push-tokens.
+On every chat, you need to read more than 1,000 documents to send push notifications.
+You have to pay more as your app grows.
 - Listing chat rooms in a "my-chat-room-list" screen
 - Displaying the number of unread messages per chat room
 - Showing the total number of unread messages across all chat rooms

-Let's multiply the cost by 2.
+Let's multiply the cost by 2 (maybe by 3).

 - **Final Cost**:
   - USD 9.3 * 2 = USD 18.6 per day